Skip to main content

 Describes differences between contributions and accounting modules and when you would use each one.

-Our contributions and accounting modules are similar in some ways, but also very different in what their intended purposes are.
+The Contributions and Accounting modules in One Church are similar in some ways, but their intended purposes are very different.

 Differences

-In addition, contributions are included with all One Church Software subscriptions.
-This means you can track your donors and manage everything related to donations and other online (and offline) payments without needing the accounting module.
+In addition, Contributions is included with all One Church Software subscriptions.
+This means you can track your donors and manage everything related to donations and other online (and offline) payments without needing the Accounting module.
 Accounting is an add-on and may require an additional fee depending on the subscription plan you have.

 Key Takeaway

-In this way, you can make sure those donations not only appear on the donor's tax statement but also have them be recorded as income for your church in the general ledger.
+In this way, those donations not only appear on the donor's tax statement but are also recorded as income for your church in the general ledger.

 Did this answer your question?